VLepic/humanoid-robot-simulation/README.md

 ```

-The container will launch with access to your X server for GUI apps (e.g., Gazebo).
-The following local directories are mounted:
+The container will launch a KasmVNC server for GUI apps (e.g., Gazebo) avaible on https://container_ip:6901 and the following local directories are mounted:

 | Local Directory        | Container Path                        | Purpose                                |
 |------------------------|----------------------------------------|----------------------------------------|